 Then ...
 The trail continues on to the top of Mori Point.
 As Harold drives up we see Pacifica spread out along the coast with Mount Tamalpais and the hills of Marin County in the distance at left.

 ... and Now, in today's view there's a feature not there in the movie - the Pacifica pier, constructed two years later in 1973.
-It carried a sewer pipe a quarter mile out from the shore to dump its miasmic effluent prior to a wastewater treatment plant coming on line years later.
+It carried a sewer pipe a quarter mile out from the shore to dump its miasmic effluent until a wastewater treatment plant came online years later.

 Then ...
-A collective gasp from the audience as the Jaguar plunges over the cliff edge near Mori Point - it glints in the sunlight just below the cliff top (click the image for a closer look).
+There's a collective gasp from the audience as the Jaguar plunges over the cliff edge near Mori Point - it glints in the sunlight just below the cliff top (click the image for a closer look).

 ... and Now, CitySleuth risked life and limb scrambling to a spot near the cliff edge that afforded a similar view.
 All in a day's work.

-The car lands wheels up with a resounding thud.
+The car lands wheels up with a sickening thud.
 Say it ain't so!
 Can the movie really end on such a shocking note?

 Then ...
 Pheww!
 The camera slowly pans up and we see Harold standing at the cliff edge looking down to the crashed vehicle.
 Somehow he got out in time, wickedly feigning his suicide just as he did several times earlier in the movie.

 ... and Now, there's been erosion over the years but the cliff face is still very recognizable.
-The lady who happened to be walking her dog when CitySleuth took this matching shot had no idea she was standing so close to where Harold was.
+The lady who happened to be walking her dog when CitySleuth took this matching shot had no idea she was standing so close to where Harold had been.